adrianhuntxoxo/Car-Finder-App-Python/README.md

-Built a Python web scraper that collected used car listings from multiple dealership sites, filtered results by make/model/price, and exported the final dataset into an Excel report for a friend.
+For this project, I built a Python web scraper that collected used car listings from multiple dealership sites, filtered results by make/model/price, and exported the final dataset into an Excel report for a friend.